helico-kalki/Kalki/README.md

 - Zoom with Ctrl and Mouse Scroll

 ## Installation
-You'll need PyQt6 and Pillow
+You'll need PyQt6 and Pillow.

+Press the arrow on the green code button, download the zip, get the folder out of the zip-File.

-In the terminal (Visual Studio Code), type:
+You probably will need to type this into the Terminal (Visual Studio Code):

 - pip install pyqt6